 It was interesting going back out there and seeing all that had changed.
 The course felt familiar, yet a eerily different.
 The nines had been switched (that will take some getting used to), many trees were removed, some holes were reworked and some bunkers were added in/revamped.
 As much as I love this course, I always struggled here.
 Today was no different and past demons came back to haunt me and I found myself scrambling on most every hole.
 In a nutshell, this course still owns me, but that won’t stop me from returning in the future!

-Conditions out there are very nice.
-It is in great shape for mid-summer.
-Mostly green with some brown/dry patches here and there (nothing that affected play).
-Rough is not deep, but it’s a thick/sticky grass that grabs your club, so you really have to take confident swings and hit the ball solidly.
+The conditions out there were very nice.
+It was in great shape for mid-summer.
+It was mostly green with some brown/dry patches here and there (nothing that affected play).
+The rough was not deep, but it was a thick/sticky grass that grabbed your club, so you really had to take confident swings and hit the ball solidly.
 I found many bunkers out there today and those were all in nice shape.
-Packed tight on top, which helps prevent plugged balls, but plenty soft underneath the surface so no problem getting under the ball.
-Greens are in excellent shape.
+They were packed kind of tight on top, which helps prevent plugged balls, but plenty soft underneath the surface so no problem getting under the ball.
+The greens were in excellent shape.
 They were more forgiving on the front nine as they were still soft from watering.
 On the back, they firmed up and it was harder to hold approaches/chips.